Participant Fee & Deposit

 Cancellations & Deferral

 Tuck Executive Education understands that situations may arise that prevent participants from taking part in Next Step as planned.
 Requests for deferral based on unexpected circumstances will be considered, but are not guaranteed.
 If a deferral is granted, the participant will have the opportunity to defer to the next program.
+Each participant may defer one time, subject to approval by Tuck Executive Education.

 Cancellation and deferral requests must be received in writing.
 Please submit your request via e-mail to firstname.lastname@example.org.